Fierce fighting continues across Ukraine as Zelensky calls for ‘meaningful negotiations’

 “A NATO commitment of no eastward expansion could have easily ended the crisis and stopped the sufferings,” Le added.
 “Instead, one chose to fan the flames at a safe distance, watching its own arms dealers, bankers and oil tycoons make a fortune out of the war while leaving people of a small country with the wounds of war that would take years to heal.
 This is highly immoral and irresponsible.”

 At the same time, without saying whether he was referring to Russia’s invasion of Ukraine, Le said: “Countries should respect each other’s sovereignty and territorial integrity, and refuse to do unto others what they would not want for themselves.
 Every country has the right to pursue a development path chosen by itself.
-Imposition or interference in others’ internal affairs should be rejected, and there is no need for `saviors’ or `lecturers.'”
+Imposition or interference in others’ internal affairs should be rejected, and there is no need for ‘saviors’ or ‘lecturers.’”

 U.S. Secretary of Defense Lloyd Austin, during a news conference with Bulgarian Prime Minister Kiril Petkov, said “Russia’s aggression has galvanized the Ukrainian people, NATO and the free world.”